 The thought of visiting Death Valley National Park in the summer has never appealed to me.
-Death Valley, in addition to being the largest National Park in the lower 48 states, is also the lowest, driest, and hottest.
-In the Valley itself, also known as Badwater Basin, summer temperatures exceed 130 degrees Fahrenheit (55 Celsius.)
-Sorry, but willingly going into that frying pan is nuts.
-Visiting Death Valley in the winter is the way to do it.
+Death Valley is the largest National Park in the 48 contiguous United States.
+It also encompasses the lowest point below sea level in North America, Death Valley is also the driest and hottest place in North America.
+In the Valley itself, also known as Badwater Basin, summer temperatures regularly exceed 130 degrees Fahrenheit (55 Celsius.)

 Death Valley is a driving park.
-The distances are great and the roads are often curvy and steep.
+The distances on the scenic drive through the park are great and the roads are often curvy and steep.
 And you'll spend a lot of time in the car.
-Services are few and far between, so visitors are advised to fill up their tanks before entering the park, and to continue to keep an eye on the gas needle.
+Services are few and far between, so visitors are advised to fill up their gas tanks and several water bottles before entering the park, and to continue to keep an eye on the gas needle and your water levels.

-There are plenty of hikes into the park at various spots along the road, and winter is a great time to do them.
-Although it's cold in the morning, as is any desert, in January it warmed up nicely into the 60s and made for perfect hiking weather.
-It is invariably sunny, though, so be sure to bring a hat and sun screen.
+There are plenty of hikes into the park at various spots along the road, and the winter months are a great time to do them.
+Although it's cold in the morning, as is any desert, in January it warmed up nicely into the low 70s and made for perfect conditions for hiking.
+It is invariably sunny, though, so be sure to bring a hat and sun screen for your outdoor activities.

 Things to do in Death Valley National Park

 The Father Crowley Vista is just inside the west entrance to the Park and is probably the first signpost you'll see if you enter from that direction.
-We got to the Park in the early afternoon, which is the time that any photographer will tell you is the least attractive light.
+We got to the Park in the early afternoon, which is the time that any photographer will tell you is not exactly prime time for a good photo.
 So, we got out of the car, looked out over the designated vista, and got back in the car and moved on.

 However, I made a note to come back to the vista early the next morning.
 Although the sun rise was in the opposite direction of the vista, I suspected the surrounding mountains would provide a nice frame for the sunrise.
 Now, if only the clouds would cooperate.
 The results are in the photo above.

-Zabriskie Point is on the east side of the Park, nearly exactly opposite the Father Crowley point.
-This would have made a great sunrise photo perhaps, but was at least an hour's drive from where we were staying.
-The viewpoint near the road overlooks the Furnace Creek formations, and the stark badlands landscape is one that does show itself well in bright sunlight.
+The famous Zabriskie Point is on the east side of the Park, nearly exactly opposite the Father Crowley point.
+This would have made a great early morning photo perhaps, but was at least an hour's drive from where we were staying.
+The viewpoint near the road overlooks the Furnace Creek rock formations, and the stark badlands landscape is one that does show itself well in bright sunlight.
 If you like, you can hike down a ways into the area or start the hike around Badlands Loop.
 Connector trails lead to Golden Canyon, Gower Gulch, and Red Cathedral.

-Mesquite Flats Sand Dunes are an interesting, but a bit difficult, walk.
+The Mesquite Flats Sand Dunes are an interesting, but a bit difficult, walk.
 There are no paths into the dunes so if you want to get back to the more pristine and higher dunes, you'll be walking half an hour through the deep sand.
-It's a little workout, especially when you climb the higher dunes.
+It's not necessarily rugged terrain, but it will provide a workout, especially when you climb the higher dunes.
 But the further you go back, the fewer footprints of other hikers you'll find.
-Go all the way back to the top of the last dunes, and there are almost none.
+Go all the way back from the trailhead to the top of the last dunes, and there are almost none.

 Badwater Basin is the actual name for Death Valley.
 Being there in the winter means you'll get to see it with a little bit of water in it if you're willing to walk a mile or so from the parking lot.
 And, if there's water, there can be an amazing reflection of the Amaragosa Mountains to the east.